 Out of the box comfort

 Not surprisingly, the GFORE MG4.1 delivers an incredible amount of cushiony-soft comfort.
-Thanks largely in part to a custom triple density foam footbed, the shoe is as cushiony soft as any.
+Thanks largely in part to a custom triple density foam footbed, the shoe is as cushiony soft as any other shoe from shoe hero.
 Simply put, it’s designed for wearability.
 Rather than rushing to kick-off the golf shoes after a morning 18, the MG4.1 actually creates a desire to wear the shoe from the course straight into afternoon festivities.

 Their ultra-lightweight body paired with a snug-fitting knit upper that hugs the foot adds to the “all-day” comfort of the shoe, and after spending numerous 14-hour days on my feet in the MG4.1, I can attest to their out-of-the-box comfort – no break-in period required.